Law #7: Cause and Effect are not Closely Related in Time and Space

 The floor turns dry again, but the drip persists.
 You next turn your attention following the drip upwards and notice the ceiling is wet.
 Well, you think we should patch the ceiling.
 That should stop the leak, you think.
 So, you do exactly that.
 It works.

 After a few hours, the leak is back!
-You decide, enough is enough and choose to peer behind the ceiling and notice what is causing the water to drip on to it.
+You decide, enough is enough and choose to peer behind the ceiling and notice what is causing the water to drip onto it.
 You see that a water pipe that runs over that part of the ceiling has sprung a leak.
 “Ah,” we say, and so you spring into action and seal off the pipe where it is leaking.
 It works!
 Job well done, you tap yourself on your back and go about with your day.

 You come back, the next day and the leak is back.
 Now it is irritating you, and you are toying with ideas to move out of this house.
 Still, you say, let us try something different this time.
 Let us replace the pipe and the joint and see if that works before changing houses.
 You decide that.
 And hey, presto!
 It is working.
-You dust yourself off, clean up the mess, re-patch the ceiling, wipe off the floor and go about your day.
+You dust yourself off, clean up the mess, re-patch the ceiling, wipe off the floor, and go about your day.

 Days pass and turn into weeks.
 Three weeks later, you notice the wet patch on the ceiling is back again.
 Notice, however, the further along the cause-effect chain you go, the more effective the solution becomes.